 >>Get the facts on condensation

-If left to fester within a property, condensation has the potential to lead to variety of problems such as:
+Condensation has the potential to lead to variety of problems such as:

 At its most severe condensation can even result in permanent damage to plaster and timber.
-To find out more, visit our condensation problems web page.
+To find out more, visit our condensation problems page.

 If you feel that you are in need of help or advice on any issue related to condensation in your home then we have a local team of specialists at hand to offer the advice you need.

+If you own the property and feel that you are in need of help or advice then we have a team of local specialists at hand to provide you with all the assistance you need.
 Give us a call on 0800 633 5712 or fill out the contact form below and we will get back to you.
 We have been helping our customers tackle condensation issues since 1951 so we are confident we can guide you on the right solution for you.